sampsyo/cs6120/content/blog/2019-10-23-loop-unswitching/index.md

 In one body block, we include the contents of the ```if``` block, and in the other body block, we include the contents of the ```else``` block.
 Finally, we add instructions that are dominated by each of those blocks to be part of the body block.
 Combining all of this, as well as performing surgery on the branch instruction names completes the construction of the ```if loop body``` and ```else loop body``` blocks.

 Next, we create the additional blocks, namely the ```jmp``` and ```bypass``` blocks that lead to the end of the program.
 Creating these blocks requires surgery on the original instructions, as well as rename hashing, since it is not always guaranteed that the last instruction in a block is a ```jump``` instruction.
-For instance, both of the following are valil Bril programs:
+For instance, both of the following are valid Bril programs:
 ```
 blockone:
     x: int = const 0;